NBISweden/workshop-reproducible-research/docs/tutorial_intro.md

 ### Using Docker to run the course

+Alternatively, you could use Docker to run the course in a Docker container.
 First, cd into a directory on your computer (or create one) where it makes sense to download the course directory.
 Install Docker by following the instructions in the [Docker tutorial](docker.md#windows).
 Then run:

 ```bash
 cd c:/my_dir